attack68/rateslib/docs/source/z_bond_conventions.rst

    bond.cashflows()

-A better configuration (which is reflected in *rateslib* defaults) is to directly specify no *modifier* with an appropriate holiday calendar to adjust payments.
+A better configuration (which is reflected in *rateslib* defaults) is to directly specify a *modifier* of *"none"* but with an appropriate holiday calendar to adjust physical payment dates.

 .. ipython:: python